nf-core/eager/docs/usage.md

 Please note the following:

+- :warning: Metagenomic screening is only performed on _unmapped_ reads from a mapping step.
+  - You _must_ supply the `--run_bam_filtering` flag with unmmapped reads in FASTQ format.
+  - If you wish to run solely MALT (i.e. the HOPS pipeline), you must still supply a small decoy genome like phiX or human mtDNA `--fasta`.
 - MALT database construction functionality is _not_ included within the pipeline
   - this should be done independently, **prior** the nf-core/eager run.
   - To use `malt-build` from the same version as `malt-run`, load either the